-Grow Healthy Minds from birth through adulthood
+Grow Healthy Minds

 Raising Michigan's children isn't rocket science-it's brain science.
-Healthy development and good mental health are critical for the growth and well-being of children and youth and for the stability of families.
-Public policy and investment must promote access to concrete supports and services, both to prevent harmful experiences that alter brain development in ways that make it difficult to participate and excel, and to better align services to changing brain architecture of children, youth, and those that care for them.
+Healthy development and good mental health are critical for the growth and wellbeing of children and youth and for the stability of families.
+Public policy and investment must promote access to concrete supports and services.
+This is critical to prevent harmful experiences that alter brain development in ways that make it difficult to participate and excel, and to better align services to changing brain architecture of children, youth, and those who care for them.